flashoverm/Guardian/README.md

 Done:
+- Event-Detail page: move publish button so other side -> accidentally click!
+- After event subscription -> Redirect to detail-page (with info about success, or not)
+- Event-Subscribe page: Show infos about event and position, i.e. "Eintragen für Theaterwache -> Dienstgrad"

 - In Vehicle/Station field: Date, Times are false formated (on mobile)
 - Updated report ui: seperate button for station/vehicle
 - Public events overview (configurable)